anmaped/rmtld3synth/readme.md

 `minimum_inter_arrival_time` establishes the minimum inter-arrival time that the events can have.
 It is a very pessimistic setting but provides some information for static checking.

-`maximum_period` sets the minimum inter-arrival time.
+`maximum_period` sets the maximum interval between two consecutive releases of tasks' jobs.
 It has a correlation between the periodic monitor and the minimum inter-arrival time.
 It provides static checks according to the size of time-stamps of events.

 `event_subtype` provides the type for the event data.
 In that case, it is an identifier that can distinct 255 events.
 However, if more events are required, the type should be modified to *uint32_t* or greater.
 The number of different events versus the available size for the identifier is also statically checked.